Skip to Content

 If you are interested in learning more about property division and how it may affect your divorce, please contact a lawyer at Cutter & Lax Attorneys at Law today.

-Property Division in California
+Understanding Property Division in California Divorces

 The state of California defines property as anything that can be sold or bought, such as a house, cars, clothing, or furniture.
 Property can also be anything that carries value, such as bank accounts, cash, pension plans, retirement plans, 401(k) plans, stocks, life insurance with cash value, businesses, or a patent.
 When you are going through divorce or legal separation, the court can make decisions about how to divvy up the property between the partners.
 This process of division is based on various factors and details, and as a result, could be very time consuming, complex, and emotionally exhausting for those involved.